story105/CompilerConstructionPLEASEWORK/README.md

   - The programs that also run "successfully" have no specified output, so the fact that they pass the test does not mean automatically that they are compiled correctly.

 I would suggest you continue with arithmetic and in/de-crements as well as loop and conditional as discussed in the lectures.

+### Write your own test programs

+Let us continue with arithmetic.
+For this it makes sense to write the smallest test program that contains the next challenge.
+I call it `easy_mult.cc`

+    int main() {
+      return 2*3;
+    }

+For this we need to implement the case of `ETimes`.
+So we add

+    compileExp n (ETimes e1 e2) = compileArith e1 e2 s_i32_mul s_f64_mul

+and run

+    stack build
+    stack run test/good/easy_mult.cc
+    more a.wat

+At this stage we carefully read the Webassembly program.
+Is it a correct translation of the C++ program?

+We could also run this program but not much would happen as it does not contain input or output.